futureofcoding/code-of-conduct/README.md

 * Temporarily or permanently remove severe or repeat offenders from all community-affiliated spaces.
 * Revise this code of conduct and notify the community of the change.

-If you see or experience a violation of this code of conduct, please report it to one of these moderators:
+If you see or experience a violation of this code of conduct, or if you are wondering whether something you'd like to share might run afoul, please talk to our moderator:

 * Ivan Reese (via Slack DM, [Twitter DM](https://twitter.com/spiralganglion), or [Email](mailto:ivanreese@gmail.com))